CoherentLabs/GameUIComponents/docs/content/en/components/radio-button.md

 ### Updating the Attributes

-You can update tge attributes using JavaScript or the [DOM APIs](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute).
+You can update the attributes using JavaScript or the [DOM APIs](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute).

 #### With JavaScript: